StanLivitski/python-runtime/README.rst

 Python runtime helpers
 ======================

-Helpes that provide Python runtime information to the callers and allow modules to declare their runtime constraints.
+Helpers that provide Python runtime information to the callers and allow modules to declare their runtime constraints.

 Quick start